-The Collective Intelligence Knowledge Platform (https://coldigitkp.pory.app) presents collective intelligence tools (CI-tools) with examples of long-term implementation or examples of short-term projects using the tools.
-The platform is developed by the NORFORSK-funded project COLDIGIT.
+The repository (https://coldigitkp.pory.app) presents collective intelligence tools (CI-tools) with examples of long-term implementation or examples of short-term projects using the tools.
+It is developed by the NORFORSK-funded project COLDIGIT.

-This page provides a glossary to clarify specific terms used in the platform.
+This page provides a glossary to clarify specific terms used in the repository.

 - Overall purposes of using CI-tools